Introduction

 the course and the assignments, respect the subject matter, your classmates and

-• Shorter Answer: Work with your instructor throughout the course!
+instructor, be courteous at all times, show up on time. - Shorter Answer: Work with your instructor throughout the course!
 We’ve seen

 numbers of students earn poor grades or have a letter grade deducted from their